-'Yes,' she said.
-'Some of us don't tan very well - thank you for reminding me.'
+"Yes," she said.
+"Some of us don't tan very well - thank you for reminding me."

-I kissed the spot better by way of apology, and then the curve of her belly by way of invitation.
+I kissed the spot better by way of apology and then the curve of her belly by way of invitation.
 She giggled and pushed me away.

-'I'm ticklish,' she said.
-'Finish your tea first, you savage.
-Have you no manners?'
+"I'm ticklish," she said.
+"Finish your tea first, you savage.
+Have you no manners?"

-I took up the willow-pattern tea cup and sipped the tea.
+I took up the willow-pattern teacup and sipped the tea.
 It tasted different, exotic.
-A posh blend, I suspected, from another Fortnum and Mason hamper.
+A posh blend I suspected, from another Fortnum & Mason hamper.
 She fed me some crumpet and I asked her why she didn't have a TV.

-'We didn't have television when we were growing up,' she said.
-'So we never got into the habit of watching.
+"We didn't have television when we were growing up," she said.
+"So we never got into the habit of watching.
 There's a radio somewhere for listening to The Archers.
 We never miss an episode of The Archers.
-Although I must admit, I can't always keep all the characters straight; they do seem to be always getting, married, having secret love affairs and as soon as I've grown familiar with them they die or leave Ambridge.'
+Although I must admit I can't always keep all the characters straight, they do seem to be always getting married, having secret love affairs, and as soon as I've grown familiar with them they die or leave Ambridge."
 She looked at me over the rim of her teacup.
-'Not a follower of The Archers, are you?'
+"Not a follower of The Archers, are you?"

-'Not really,' I said.
+"Not really," I said.

-'We must seem like such Bohemians to you,' she said, finishing her tea.
-'Living all higgledy-piggledy in one room, no television, in amongst the fleshpots of Soho.'
-She placed tea cup and tray on the floor by the bed before reaching out to pluck the empty cup from my fingers.
+"We must seem like such bohemians to you," she said finishing her tea.
+"Living all higgledy-piggledy in one room, no television, in among the fleshpots of Soho."
+She placed teacup and tray on the floor by the bed before reaching out to pluck the empty cup from my fingers.

-'I think you worry too much about what I think,' I said.
+"I think you worry too much about what I think," I said.

-Simone removed the tea cup safely from the bed and kissed me on the knee.
+Simone put the teacup safely off the bed and kissed me on the knee.

-'Do I?' she asked, and grabbed me with her hand.
+"Do I?" she asked and grabbed me with her hand.

-'Definitely,' I said, trying not squeak as she kissed her way up my thigh.
+"Definitely," I said trying not to squeak as she kissed her way up my thigh.